MedAliMimouni/deepstream-count-vehicles/README.md

 # deepstream-count-vehicles
-Count vehicles that crosses the line using nvtracker and nvdsanalytics plangins from deepstream in jetson nano 2Gb
+Count vehicles that cross the line using nvtracker and nvdsanalytics plugins from deepstream in jetson nano 2Gb